Everest Base Camp Trek

 Day 16 Phakding to Lukla

 The first photo for the day was of a dog sitting expectantly outside the kitchen of our lodge.
-The trainer had taken it because “everyone loves a photo of a dog.”
-The dogs we saw on the trail appeared well cared.
+The Trainer had taken it because “everyone loves a photo of a dog.”
+The dogs we saw on the trail appeared well cared for.

 On the last day of both our trek it was with a feeling of sadness that we made our way back to Lukla.
 Lingering on the trail as we went.
 Standing aside for the last lot of the donkeys and yaks, crossing the last bridges which on the way up were the first scary bridges.
 Savouring the last of the views of green fields of vegetables, mani walls and stupas as we would back down through a string of villages.

-I smiled a woman we passed who pointed behind me and mouthing “there is a porter behind you.”
+I smiled a woman we passed who pointed behind me indicating there was someone behind me.
 I think she thought he was trying to get past.
-I wanted to say yes he has been behind me for 16 days, he’s my porter.
+I wanted to say yes, he has been behind me for 16 days, he’s my porter.
 Although he wasn’t always behind sometimes he was ahead and leading.
-But he was always there walking beside me essence, keeping an eye on where I was stepping.
-Only a short time before he had pulled me out of the way from a donkey half, because I turned around and wasn’t paying attention.
+But he was always there walking beside me in essence, keeping an eye on where I was stepping.
+Only a short time before he had pulled me out of the way from a donkey, because I turned around and wasn’t paying attention.